opsit-io/opsit-explang-docs/docs/explang-lisp.md

 Function parameters list can contain extra directives that specify how the following parameters will be handled.

-To make the following parameters optional use the `&OPTIONAL`
+To make the parameters optional use the `&OPTIONAL` directive:
-directive:

 ```lisp
 (defun greet (name &OPTIONAL o)